ackintosh/ganesha/README.md

 ## [Requirements](#table-of-contents)

 - Ganesha supports PHP 5.6 or higher.
-- An extension or client library which are used by [the storage adapter](https://github.com/ackintosh/ganesha#adapters) you've choice will be required.
+- An extension or client library which is used by [the storage adapter](https://github.com/ackintosh/ganesha#adapters) you've choice will be required.
 Please check the [Adapters](https://github.com/ackintosh/ganesha#adapters) section for details.

 ## [Build promotion site with Soushi](#table-of-contents)